caggursoy/phdSideQuests/pug24Cal/README.md

 ## Importing the original (read-only) calendar

+### If you want to use the calendar without personalising (removing the parallel sessions that you might not attend) just use the link below

 - Just click this link and it should be automatically added to your Google Calendar
   - [Link](https://calendar.google.com/calendar/u/0?cid=Y2Q3YWY2OWZlYTA0ZTQwYWIxZThkYzI1MTMzNGEzODVmZGVhNGU5NzIzNGEyZWJhOWU4M2YzMzgzNDYzYzlhZUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)